CS5001-khoury/hw05/README.md

 What would you like to do? exit
 ```

-> Notice that spacing matters now!
+> Important!
+Spacing matters now!
 We will not be removing spaces in the tests, so you will want to review string format.

 ### Multiple Return Values?